WorkCover Queensland Journey Claims

 WorkCover insurance protects more than motor vehicle accidents.
 You can also claim workers’ compensation for injuries sustained while:

-- Bicycling to or from work
+- Cycling accidents to or from work

 - While walking or waiting for public transport.